 Mental health is complicated.
 While experts have created specific diagnoses for different types of disorders, the truth is that many disorders have a great deal of overlap, which can make it fairly difficult to differentiate between two separate problems.

 One of the most common issues that people have is trying to tell the difference between anxiety and depression.
 While the two share a lot in common, they are separate conditions, and your disorder plays a very important role in your treatment.

 The Relationship Between Depression and Anxiety is Complicated

-While it would be great if there were a fool proof way of telling you whether or not you have anxiety or depression, it's not quite that simple.
+While it would be great if there were a fool-proof way of telling you whether you have anxiety or depression, it's not quite that simple.
 One person can easily have both anxiety and depression, and some people may have developed depression symptoms as a result of their anxiety disorder.

 The Differences Between the Two Disorders

 The best way to understand the difference between the two disorders is with the primary symptoms, starting with the mental symptoms.

 - Apprehension over what's about to happen and what could happen in the future.

 - Worried thoughts, or a belief that something could go wrong.